Peter Carter (author)

-Life
+Personal life and education

 Carter was born in Manchester, one of eight children.
 He left school at 14 and later took evening classes in art and philosophy, before entering Wadham College, Oxford at age 30.
-There he received the M.A. in English Literature in 1962.
-He was a school teacher from 1963 to 1976 and then a full-time writer until his death in 1999 from abdominal hæmorrhage, suffered while writing at home in Warwick.
+There, he received the M.A. in English Literature in 1962.

 Carter's first wife Lois Wilkinson died after one year, during his time at Oxford.
 He later married Gudrun Willege, a German photographer —or Ulrike Willige— and moved to Hamburg, Germany, in 1976.
 Later they divorced and remarried; he moved or visited back and forth.
-He married four times in all (one stepson).
+He married four times in all, and had one stepson.

+On 21 July 1999 Carter died from abdominal hæmorrhage while writing at his home in Warwick.

+Career

+Carter worked as a school teacher from 1963 to 1976, then a full-time writer until his death in 1999.

-Carter won Guardian Children's Fiction Prize for The Sentinels, published by Oxford University Press in 1981.
+For Under Goliath (Oxford, 1977) he was a commended runner-up for the Carnegie Medal from the Library Association, recognising the year's best children's book by a British subject.
+He won Guardian Children's Fiction Prize for The Sentinels, published by Oxford University Press in 1981.
 The annual book award is judged by a panel of British children's writers and recognises the year's best book by an author who has not yet won it.
-Carter's Children of the Book (1982) is a historical novel about the 1683 Siege of Vienna.

-For Under Goliath (Oxford, 1977) he was a commended runner-up for the Carnegie Medal from the Library Association, recognising the year's best children's book by a British subject.